HaMerotz LaMillion 4: Leg 7 (Finland → England)

 In this leg's James Bond-themed Roadblock, one team member would be given a martini to hold until they had completed the task.
 After traveling from Limehouse Marina to the Presidents Quay House by speedboat, the chosen team member would have to figure out the code to unlock a safe containing the key to the telephone box.
 The code could be deciphered by arranging six actors who had played the part of James Bond into chronological order.
 The team member had to arrange placards of the actors into the correct order, all while holding the martini, and then use the numbers on the placards to figure out the code.
 Once they had unlocked the save, rescued the girl, and disarmed the bomb, teams would get their next clue.
 However, there was a 2-minute time limit before the bomb "exploded", at which point teams would be sent to the back of the queue to try again.

-For this leg's Double Battle, one team member from each team would dress up as a member of the Queen's Guard and had to stand before a guardhouse.
+For this leg's Duel, one team member from each team would dress up as a member of the Queen's Guard and had to stand before a guardhouse.
 The remaining team member of the opposing team would then try to get them to flinch or laugh, using whatever means they wished without touching them.
-The first guard to crack would lose the Double Battle.
-The team that lost the final Double Battle had to wait out a fifteen-minute penalty.
+The first guard to crack would lose the Duel.
+The team that lost the final Duel had to wait out a fifteen-minute penalty.

 This leg's Detour was a choice between מטריות (Mitriyot – Umbrellas) or לא להיות (Lo LiHiot – Not To Be).
 In Umbrellas, one team member made their way to a plaza where a series of umbrellas were arranged, each with a letter of the English alphabet written on top.
 Their partner would be on the balcony above with a clear view of the umbrellas, and had to help the one on the ground spell out the famous word from Mary Poppins – Supercalifragilisticexpialidocious – to receive their next clue from a Mary Poppins impersonator.
 In Not To Be, teams had to learn and perform a scene from William Shakespeare's Romeo and Juliet, with one playing the part of Romeo and the other Juliet.
 They would be judged on memorization as well as their dramatic performance.
 If the judge gave his approval, teams would get their next clue.